SESYNC-ci/leaflet-in-R-lesson/docs/_slides/leaflethtml.md

 ## Publish a Leaflet Map

 You can render a map and publish it using the `htmlwidgets` package.
-HTML widgets work just like R plots except they produce interactive web visualizations.
+HTML widgets work just like R plots, except they produce interactive visualizations.

 ===

 A line or two of R code is all it takes to produce a Leaflet map as an HTML file.
-Your HTML map can be used as a stand alone web site or embedded in an existing website.
+Your HTML map can be used as a standalone website or embedded in an existing website.

 ===

-Using leaflet create a map for the north east United States and add a weather data tile.
+Using leaflet, create a map centered on Annapolis and add a weather data tile.

 ~~~r